roke-to/roketo-contract/streaming/API.md

 Where `ROKETO_ACCOUNT_ID` is a `streaming-roketo.dcversus.testnet` in testnet and `streaming.r-v2.near` in mainnet. `TRANSFER_PAYLOAD` are different for actions.
 Details below.

 #### `Create`
 The action will create users and stream with the transferred payload.
-Attached deposit will be a transfering amount (commission will be deducted). **You should call `Push` through `ft_on_transfer` for work after create!**
+The deposit attached will be a transfering amount (commission will be deducted automatically).

 ```jsonc
 {